 The Currituck-Dare Women's Fund is a program of the Currituck-Dare Community Foundation and has made annual grants in the past to local nonprofits.
 Past grantees include Beach Food Pantry, Albemarle Hopeline, Food Bank of the Albemarle, and the Girl Scout Council of Colonia Coast.
 This group dates to 2009, working to meet the needs and improve the lives of women and children, and to increase women’s involvement in philanthropy.
 These members contribute $200 annually and award grants at an annual celebration.

-Moore Women is a giving circle that focuses on women and children living in Moore County.
+Moore Women - A Giving Circle focuses on women and children living in Moore County.
 It has an annual competitive grants process.
 Members pay at least $600 annually to be part of it.
 Grants range from $500 to $2,500, and the annual grant cycle typically runs from July to August.
 Unlike some other giving groups listed here, Moore Women shares grant guidelines and an online application.

-The Art of Giving is a collective of Triangle women and is affiliated with the Triangle Community Foundation (TCF) in addition to NCCF.
+The Art of Giving, a collective of Triangle women, is affiliated with the Triangle Community Foundation (TCF) in addition to NCCF.
 Members contribute $600 annually for three consecutive years to participate and determine initiatives to benefit women and families in the region.
 Learn more about their guidelines here and also on the FAQ page.

 The Women Givers of Nash-Rocky Mount usually has about 25 members in the giving circle that contribute $250 annually to the fund.
-This fund began in 2008 and aims to support local service and programs that target critical needs.
+This fund began in 2008 and supports local service and programs that target critical needs.
 Grants are awarded annually, and there is an online portal to submit application information.

 Women Givers of Northeast North Carolina focuses on health, mentoring, economic opportunities, childcare, older adult care, education, entrepreneurship, and community relations in Camden, Gates, Pasquotank, and Perquimans counties.
 Members of this group give $150 or more annually.